About the Talmud Programs

-Turning Baal Habaatim into Talmidei Chachamim :
+Turning Baalei Batim into Talmidei Chachamim :

-The goal of this program is to master all of SHA"S, knowing the "Shaklah Vetaryah" ("Give and Take") fluidly and in many cases retaining it entirely by heart.
-It is naturally a daunting task to master some 5400+ pages of Talmud, but it is doable with discipline, a game plan and an unwavering daily commitment.
-While appropriate for Advanced Talmud students, the program is still accessible for anyone with a basic understanding of the structure of the Gemara and 3 or more years of learning experience.
+The goal of this program is to master all of SHAS!
+You too are capable of relating the "Shaklah Vetaryah" ("Give and Take") of all of Shas fluidly, and, maybe even of retaining it entirely by heart.
+It is naturally a daunting task to master 5400+ pages of Talmud, but it is doable with discipline, a game plan and unwavering daily commitment.
+While most appropriate for advanced Talmud students, the program is still accessible for anyone with a basic understanding of the structure of the Gemara and 3 or more years of learning experience.

 Shas at Your Fingertips: